ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### CloudSystem compliance approach

-The CloudSystem will utilise Windows 10 as the endpoint operating system, provided by the Original Equipment Manufacturer (OEM), and then use the Software Updates component of Microsoft Endpoint Manager - Intune (Intune) to maintain the latest version of the operating system.
+The CloudSystem will utilise Windows 10 as the endpoint operating system, provided by the Original Equipment Manufacturer (OEM), and then use the Software Updates component of Microsoft Endpoint Manager to maintain the latest version of the operating system.

-The CloudSystem will harden the operating system configuration using a combination of Intune policies to implement ACSC and vendor guidance.
-These Intune policies achieve the results that would traditionally be performed by group policies.
+The CloudSystem will harden the operating system configuration using Intune policies to implement ACSC and vendor guidance.
+These Intune policies achieve the results that would traditionally be performed by Group Policy.
 Local administrator accounts and guest accounts will be disabled and renamed via Intune policy.

 The potential attack surface will be minimised by only including required components and apps, removing and disabling the components that aren’t needed.
 Standard users will be prevented from running all script execution engines.
 The CloudSystem will install applications via Intune and not allow standard users the ability to install applications.

 The CloudSystem will use Windows Defender Application Control (WDAC) to perform application control.
-WDAC is the latest system from Microsoft for application control and works in a very similar manner to AppLocker.
-In addition to performing all functions of AppLocker, WDAC is also able to control plug-ins, add-ins, modules and code at the kernel level as well as the user level.
+WDAC is the latest capability from Microsoft for application control and works in a very similar manner to AppLocker.
+In addition to the enforceable file types available from AppLocker, WDAC also supports driver files (.sys), and kernel mode policies as well as user mode enforcement.

 Enhanced Mitigation Experience Toolkit (EMET) is not supported by the latest release of Windows 10 and all functionality of EMET has been incorporated into Windows Defender Exploit Guard which is fully configured.

+PowerShell hardening and logging is configured via Intune for the Windows 10 SOE.
+As the blueprint does not include Public Key Infrastructure (PKI) the Protected Event Logging feature for PowerShell is not included.

 Windows Defender Firewall is enabled as part of the CloudSystem Windows 10 Standard Operating Environment (SOE) and configured by Intune policies.
-Windows Defender Antivirus and Microsoft Defender ATP provide antivirus including signature, reputation and heuristic-based detection.
+Windows Defender Antivirus and Microsoft Defender for Endpoint provide antivirus including signature, reputation and heuristic-based detection.

 Scanning frequency for both quick scans and full scans is determined by the policies and occurs for fixed and removable drives.